Ceramic antique Rouen violin decoration from the 19th century

 Description

-Ceramic violin decoration Rouen 1800 with side pocket and two hanging holes for wall display with rope, missing.
-These majolica violins glazed with tin glaze are entirely decorated in ochre and blue shades with floral motifs, vases, cornucopias, and lattice patterns, with arabesques in green tones that are also repeated on the edges featuring shaped images with polychrome flowers.
-The back of this musical ceramic piece is decorated with other motifs depicting flowers and grapes, as well as a French factory inscription at the bottom left: 777 Rouen.
-This 19th-century instrument is not intended to produce sound; it is rather a rare and valuable example of decorative art.
+Ceramic violin decoration from Rouen 1800 with a side pocket and two holes for wall hanging via a cord, missing.
+These majolica violins glazed with tin glaze are entirely decorated in ochre and blue shades with floral motifs, flower vases, cornucopias, and latticework, with arabesques in green tones that are also repeated on the edges featuring shaped images with polychromed flowers.
+The back of this musical ceramic piece is decorated with other motifs depicting flowers and grapes, as well as a French manufacturer’s inscription at the bottom left: 777 Rouen.
+This 19th-century instrument is not intended to produce sound; it is rather a rare and valuable piece of decorative art.

 In good condition, apart from a small glaze chip visible in the gallery photos.
 It comes from a private collection.

-The most valuable Delft violins, glazed with tin glaze, are housed in the Museum of Ceramics in Rouen.
-Other pieces include violins from the Loudon collection in The Hague, violins from the Evenepoel collection in Brussels, and violins in the National Museum of the Paris Conservatory.
+The most valuable Delft violins, glazed with tin, are housed in the Rouen Ceramic Museum; other pieces include violins from the Loudon collection in The Hague, violins from the Evenepoel collection in Brussels, and violins in the National Museum of the Paris Conservatory.

-Many styles characterize antique furniture, but a few stand out as the most important.
-Eclectic furniture refers to the 19th century, marked by the Biedermeier style.
-Early in the century, this includes neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Early in this century, styles such as neo-Gothic, Gothic, Rococo, Louis Philippe, and the English Victorian style appeared.
+Toward the end of the century, these evolved into pseudo-styles of Classicism, Renaissance, and Baroque.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It features significant influences from Roman and Greek decorative motifs.
+It features significant influence from Roman and Greek decorative motifs.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique pieces in Rococo and Louis XV styles.
-Baroque, derived from the Portuguese word 'barocco' meaning 'irregularly developed pearl,' includes highly ornate furniture designed to impress with splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to dazzle with splendor and serve as a symbol of opulence.
+Rarely used materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can see how much the Baroque style influenced modern classical furniture, which often resembles the grandeur of the past.
+Today, we can see how the Baroque style has profoundly influenced modern classical furniture, which often echoes the grandeur of the past.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using dark stains, moldings, strong bases, and reliefs.
-These pieces were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and classical themes were popular, with supports and legs often taking animal forms.
+Renaissance furniture tends to be heavy and robust, utilizing brown stains, moldings, strong bases, and reliefs.
+These pieces often feature mythological and classical themes, with supports and legs shaped like animals.

-Lion paws, eagle heads—these are common features in Renaissance style furniture.
-Many global brands now reproduce such furniture inspired by Italian and French craftsmen, reflecting admiration and respect for the history of beautiful Renaissance antiques.
-It’s important to remember that furniture styles varied by country, each with its unique character.
-This is especially crucial when searching for luxurious antique pieces suitable for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Many global brands now reproduce furniture inspired by Italian and French craftsmen, reflecting admiration and respect for the finest Renaissance antiques.
+It’s important to remember that furniture styles varied by country, each with its own character.
+This is especially relevant when seeking a luxurious antique that fits perfectly into your interior.

 The key to stylish antique furniture is originality.
-Ultimately, this matters most to the buyer, as the market is flooded with fakes.
+This is ultimately crucial for buyers, as the market is flooded with fakes.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have experts in art appraisal, history, and specialists from around the world at your disposal.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details